Recognising Symptoms Of Uterine Cancer In Postmenopausal Women

 In contrast, uterine sarcoma develops within the muscular or other tissues of the uterus, constituting a smaller proportion of uterine cancer cases.
 While endometrial cancer accounts for the majority of diagnoses, uterine sarcoma requires specialised diagnostic and treatment approaches due to its distinct characteristics and rarity.

-Risk Factors Specific to Postmenopausal Women
+Risk Factors Specific To Postmenopausal Women

 Postmenopausal women, particularly those over 50, face a higher risk of developing uterine cancer compared to premenopausal women.